kgraves/mayan/README.md

 # mayan

-###WARNING:
+#####WARNING:
 This is my own fork, and I have made modifications, if you wish to try mayan-edms, please download it from it's original source.
 What is written below is for my own use, and may not work in your case.
 My way of installing mayan-edms is most likely the improper way, but it has worked for my own specific environment.
+This repository is for my own individual learning experience about mayan edms.
+You may look through my notes, it may help you to also understand how mayan-edms works.

 #####INSTALLING MAYAN: